 Based on the NC's review and recommendations, the Board has determined that Mr Choo Boon Lai Jeffrey, Mr Moh Wung Hee and Mr Yeo Soon Keong are independent within the meaning of the Code and in accordance with Rule 406(3)(d) of the Catalist Rules.
-The Code stipulates that the independence of any Director who has served on the Board beyond nine years from the date of his first appointment should be subject to particularly rigorous review.
-Notwithstanding that they have each served on the Board for more than nine years from the date of their respective first appointments, based on the NC's review and recommendations, the Board has determined that both Mr Koh Choon Leng and Mr Tan Hwa Peng are independent within the meaning of the Code and in accordance with Rule 406(3)(d) of the Catalist Rules.
+With effect from 11 January 2023, pursuant to Rule 406(3)(d)(iv) of the Catalist Rules, a director will not be independent if he has been a director of the issuer for an aggregate period of more than nine years (whether before or after listing).
+Pursuant to the Transitional Practice Note 3 entitled "Transitional Arrangements Regarding the Tenure Limit for Independent Directors" (the "Transitional Practice Note 3"), such director may continue to be considered independent until the conclusion of the next annual general meeting of the issuer so long as they meet the requirements in Rules 406(3)(d)(i) and 406(3)(d)(ii).
+Rule 406(3)(d)(iv) takes effect for an issuer's annual general meeting for the financial year ending on or after 31 December 2023.
+Accordingly, notwithstanding that Mr Koh Choon Leng and Mr Tan Hwa Peng have each served on the Board for more than nine years from the date of their respective first appointments, based on the NC's review and recommendations, the Board has determined that both Mr Koh Choon Leng and Mr Tan Hwa Peng are independent within the meaning of the Code and in accordance with Rule 406(3)(d) of the Catalist Rules.
 Amongst other reasons, both Mr Koh Choon Leng and Mr Tan Hwa Peng have throughout their respective appointments continuously and constructively challenged the Management on business decisions and remained objective in the discharge of their duties and responsibilities.
 Mr Koh Choon Leng and Mr Tan Hwa Peng were appointed as Independent Directors on 28 February 2013 and 21 February 2012 respectively.
-Pursuant to Rule 406(3)(d)(iv), Mr Koh Choon Leng and Mr Tan Hwa Peng will continue to be considered Independent Directors until the conclusion of the next annual general meeting of the Company.
+Pursuant to Rule 406(3)(d)(iv) and the Transitional Practice Note 3, Mr Koh Choon Leng and Mr Tan Hwa Peng will continue to be considered Independent Directors until the conclusion of the next AGM of the Company to be held on 29 April 2024 (\2024 AGM").
+Following the conclusion of the 2024 AGM, they will no longer be considered independent and accordingly, will retire as Directors of the Company at the conclusion of the forthcoming 2024 AGM and will not be seeking re-election.
 (Provision 2.1 of the Code)